History, Mission & Goals

 Longmont Research:

-After a series of extremely violent domestic assaults that took place in 1998 and 1999 in Longmont, LEVI began a comprehensive study in order to address the issue of domestic violence.
-Much information was gathered by this study, and the report formulated the direction LEVI was to take in our community:
+After a series of extremely violent domestic assaults that took place between 1998 and 1999 in Longmont, LEVI began a comprehensive study in order to address the issue of domestic violence.
+The information gathered by this study and the report, formulated the direction LEVI was to take in our community:

 Information gathered by the study:

-• Community believes the police can’t solve the problem alone nor should they.
+• The community believes the police can’t solve the problem alone nor should they.

 • One-third of the Longmont community has witnessed a domestic violence incident.